Hiya AI Phone

 INSIGHT 3

-Visual and haptic cues went unnoticed by users, and the system did not clearly communicate why the call was flagged, leaving users uncertain whether they should act on the warning.
+Spam alerts were easy to miss and hard to trust.
+Visual and haptic cues went unnoticed and without any explanation for why a call was flagged, users couldn't confidently act on the warning.

 BEFORE